 ddev mutagen reset && ddev config --mutagen-enabled=false.

-Note that the nfs-mount-enabled feature is automatically turned off if you're using mutagen.
+nfs-mount-enabled feature is automatically turned off if you’re using Mutagen.

-When mutagen is enabled, DDEV attempts to exclude from syncing the
+When Mutagen is enabled, DDEV attempts to exclude user-generated files in

 private/fileadmin with the deprecated